Geology of the Rocky Mountains: Raising the Rockies

 The current Rocky Mountains were raised in the Laramide orogeny from between 80 and 55 Ma.
-For the Canadian Rockies, the mountain building is analogous to a rug being pushed on a hardwood floor: the rug bunches up and forms wrinkles (mountains).
-In Canada, the subduction of the Kula plate and the terranes smashing into the continent are the feet pushing the rug, the ancestral rocks are the rug, and the Canadian Shield in the middle of the continent is the hardwood floor.
+For the Canadian Rockies, the mountain building is analogous to a rug bunching into wrinkles as it is pushed along a smooth floor: the subduction of the Kula plate and the terranes smashing into the continent are the feet pushing the rug, the ancestral continental crust is like the rug, and the Canadian Shield in the middle of the continent is the floor.

 Farther south, the growth of the Rocky Mountains in the United States is a geological puzzle.
 Mountain building is normally focused between 200 and 400 mi inland from a subduction zone boundary.
-Geologists continue to gather evidence to explain the rise of the Rockies so much farther inland; the answer most likely lies with the unusual subduction of the Farallon plate, or possibly due to the subduction of an oceanic plateau.
+Geologists continue to gather evidence to explain the rise of the Rockies so much farther inland; the answer most likely lies with the unusual subduction of the Farallon plate as it was pushed under North America by the developing mid-ocean Pacific plate, or possibly due to the subduction of an oceanic plateau.

-At a typical subduction zone, an oceanic plate typically sinks at a fairly steep angle, and a volcanic arc grows above the subducting plate.
-During the growth of the Rocky Mountains, the angle of the subducting plate may have been significantly flattened, moving the focus of melting and mountain building much farther inland than is normally expected.
+At a typical subduction zone, an oceanic plate sinks at a fairly steep angle, and a volcanic arc grows above the subducting plate.
+During the growth of the Rocky Mountains, the angle of the subducting Farallon plate may have been significantly flattened, moving the focus of melting and mountain building much farther inland than usual.
 It is postulated that the shallow angle of the subducting plate greatly increased the friction and other interactions with the thick continental mass above it.
 Tremendous thrusts piled sheets of crust on top of each other, building the extraordinarily broad, high Rocky Mountain range.